fyxme/golang-short-domain-finder/README.md

 - Some domains don't seem to be supported such as gq with current whois server
     - Potential fix: use a list of whois servers such as `https://github.com/whois-server-list/whois-server-list`
+- Add file input
+- A potentially better way to do this: do a dns lookup.
+If the name does not resolve to an ip, do a whois lookup